Expedición Róbinson (Colombian TV series): Season 1: Expedición Róbinson

 The show's first season was filmed during 2001 and was aired later that year.
 It was set on Bocas del Toro, off the Caribbean Coast of Panama.

 16 Colombians (8 women and 8 men) took part in the first season.
 The price was 200 million Colombian pesos.
-Contestants were divided into two initial tribes: Ukups and Atchas, these Kuna words mean "ants" and "bees", respectively.
+Contestants were divided into two initial tribes: Ukups and Atchas.
+These Guna words mean "ants" and "bees", respectively.
 Ukup team was represented by yellow color as Atcha team was represented by orange color.

 Thirteen episodes aired weekly on Sundays.
 Each episode lasted an hour except the season finale which lasted two hours.
 Besides official episodes, "El Diario Robinson" was aired during every week the show lasted on air.
 It was a 15 minutes long program in which unseen scenes from each episode were shot.

 The show was won by Rolando Patarroyo.
 He was part of the Atcha tribe, who were outnumbered by the Ukup tribe at tribal merger.
 He won the 200 million pesos price and was presented as "the first Colombian Robinson" He got some TV contracts but he refused to honored them.
 He came back to his old life.
 Marlon Restrepo, the runner-up of this season was rewarded with a van and work contract.
 He became a rapper due to his connection with the Comunas in Medellin.
 Marlon betrayed his tribe by lying to get his place in the competitions.
 Luisa Bejarano was the youngest contestant (18) and the last woman, she was the most controversial contestant for her authentic interviews and for standing up to the production team against unfair treatment and safety issues.
 She did not get any price but work contracts with Caracol TV and Advertising companies.